alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

         });
 ```

-The console write is delayed because the mapping function is called from the stored recipe, but nothing in the `Map` signature reveals that the function writes to the console.
+The console write is delayed here, but the `Map` signature does not reveal that the mapping function has effects.

 This implementation also has several important runtime semantics:

-* `Run()` executes synchronously on the calling thread.
+* `Run()` executes on the calling thread.
-* Every call to `Run()` invokes the stored delegate again unless caching is added explicitly.
+* Each call to `Run()` invokes the stored delegate again unless caching is added.
-* Exceptions are delayed, not modeled as values.
-They escape when `Run()` executes.
+* Exceptions are delayed rather than modeled as values.
-* Captured mutable state is observed when the delegate runs, not when the `IO<T>` is constructed.
+* Captured mutable state is observed when the delegate runs.

-`Task<T>` is the usual .NET tool for asynchronous work, and it is a good fit for the Task-based Asynchronous Pattern.

-This example deliberately avoids it because the article is focused on cold deferral.
-Under the normal Task-based Asynchronous Pattern, tasks returned by asynchronous methods are active: the represented operation has already been initiated.
-Consumers are not expected to call `Start()` on those tasks.
+Nothing here memoizes results or preserves an inspectable tree of operations; the recipe is just a stored delegate and whatever other delegates get nested into it during composition.

-This `IO<T>` is different.
-It is a cold computation that does not start until `Run()` is called.
+`Task<T>` is the usual .NET abstraction for asynchronous work.
+This article instead uses a cold computation that does not start until `Run()` is called.

 ## Building one effectful program

-Suppose the goal is to read an order from disk, fetch the current exchange rate for the order's currency, render a report, and then write that report to disk.
+Suppose the goal is to read an order from disk, fetch the current exchange rate for its currency, render a report, and write that report to disk.
 Start with effects that produce the intermediate values:

 ```csharp
 public static IO<string> ReadAllTextIO(